-Torsa Ghosal is a writer and critic with special interest in experimental literature and form-bending arts across media.
-She was born in Calcutta, India, and is currently based in Sacramento, USA.
-Her first book-length experimental fiction Open Couplets was published by Yoda Press (India) in April 2017.
-She edits the South Asian literary magazine, Papercuts.
-Currently, Torsa is Assistant Professor of Post-45 English at California State University.
+Torsa Ghosal is a writer and scholar of humanities with research interest in narratology, models of cognition, global Anglophone literature, multimodality, and form-bending arts across media.
+She was born in Calcutta, India, and lives in Sacramento, USA, where she is an assistant professor of post-45 English at California State University.
+Her experimental novella Open Couplets was published by Yoda Press (India) in 2017.

-Having received a doctoral degree in contemporary literature from the Ohio State University in 2017 for her dissertation, “Books with Bodies: Experientiality in post-1980s Multimodal Print Literature,” Torsa is also at work on her first monograph.
-The book explores multimodality in literature, contemporary textual culture, and the art of shaping consciousness through language and other semiotic modes in narratives.
-As a researcher, Torsa is interested in the aesthetic experiences offered by North American and British multimodal narrative/anti-narrative texts.
-Her work is informed by theories of cognition (present-day cognitive science as well as twentieth century philosophies of experience), narrative theories, multimodality studies, and comparative media studies.
-Her critical and scholarly writings have appeared or are forthcoming in Poetics Today, Studies in the Novel, Storyworlds: A Journal of Narrative Studies, Media-N: Journal of the New Media Caucus, South Asian Review, Post Script, and Latinos and Narrative Media.
+Torsa received a doctoral degree in contemporary literature from the Ohio State University in 2017 for her dissertation, “Books with Bodies: Experientiality in post-1980s Multimodal Print Literature.”
+Her first monograph that builds on this doctoral research is currently under contract.
+The book explores how aesthetic treatments of “thought” and scientific metaphors and models of cognition cross-pollinate each other, especially in the aftermath of the “cognitive revolution.”
+Using Anglophone multimodal narratives as case studies, the book traces patterns in consciousness representation and representation of mental pathology.
+Her research is informed by theories of cognition (present-day cognitive science as well as twentieth century philosophies of experience), narrative theories, multimodality studies, and comparative media studies.
+Her critical and scholarly writings have appeared in Poetics Today, Studies in the Novel, Storyworlds: A Journal of Narrative Studies, Media-N: Journal of the New Media Caucus, South Asian Review, Post Script, and Latinos and Narrative Media.

 If you are interested to know more about her creative and/or critical projects and/or collaboration feel free to write to her at torsa[dot]ghosal[at]csus[dot]edu.
 CV available on request.